-Figure 8(a) shows the protocols top-down success rate for the static scenario.
-All protocols present high top-down success rate except RPL, which present poor delivery rate.
-RPL proactively stores entries in the routing table, thus nodes table nearby the root node quickly fill their entries and lack memory to store all top-down routes.
-In Figure 8(b), we present the protocols performance under faulty scenarios.
 We can see that, when a valid path exists to the destination, the top-down success rate of Matrix varies between 95% and 99%.
-In the harshest faulty (High Prob. and Long Dur.), without the local broadcast mechanism, MHCL delivers 85% of top-down messages.
+In the harshest faulty scenario 10, without the local broadcast mechanism, MHCL delivers 85% of top-down messages.
 With the local broadcast activated, the success rate increases to 95%, i.e., roughly 2/3 of otherwise lost messages succeed in reaching the final destination.
 Note that external factors may be causing RPL's low success rate.
-Since RPL was the only protocol implemented on Contiki and evaluated in Cooja, native protocols from this OS can interfere with the results.
-In [17], the authors show how different radio duty cycling mechanisms affect the performance of a RPL network.
-However, RPL delivered less than 20% of messages in all simulated scenarios due to lack of memory to store routes.
+Since RPL was the only protocol implemented on Contiki and evaluated in Cooja, native protocols from this OS can interfere on the results.
+In [15], the authors show how different radio duty cycling mechanisms affect the performance of a RPL network.
+However, RPL delivered less than 20% of messages in all simulated scenarios, which occurs due to lack of memory to store all the top-down routes.
 Since XCTP is a reactive protocol, it adapts best to failures and dynamics, because downward routes are updated when a message travels upwards.
-In this way, the
+In this way, the top-down success rate of XCTP is higher even in the presence of failures.

-4We do not plot the success rate of bottom-up traffic, since it is done by the underlying collection protocol, without any intervention from Matrix.
+5We do not plot the success rate of bottom-up traffic, since it is done by the underlying collection protocol, without any intervention from Matrix.